solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 ![image](https://user-images.githubusercontent.com/14041622/40873054-ed0e9f42-668b-11e8-8860-0e4778f2c041.png)

+## `Riemann Sums`
+A Riemann sum is an approximation of the area under a curve by dividing it into multiple simple shapes (like rectangles or trapezoids).

-## Left & Right Riemann Sums Approximation
+### Left & Right Riemann Sums Approximation
 [Refer to Maths is fun: Integral Approximations](https://www.mathsisfun.com/calculus/integral-approximations.html)

 - `Left Riemann Sum`: take the Left boundary value of `Δx` to be the rectangle's **height**.